brandonmarshal/lsx-demo-theme/logs/week30/logs-week30-day4.md

 -   Working on the DS, doing animations and card lifts for the Blog archive page.
 -   Working on the DS, made more hover animation implementations and started struggling with the overlay for a filter dropdown.
 -   Used the workspace to find all the menus files and their styles, used that to write documentation
+-   Continued with the prototype and setting up hover effects
+-   Collected the Woo Shop Mega menus and mobile menu and saved it in the DS
+-   Meeting with Ash.

 ## Time Logs